 Northland's Business program is for students intending to seek employment after graduation and for those planning to continue their studies at a four-year college or university.
+In addition to established articulation agreements, this program meets the requirements of the Minnesota State Business Transfer Pathway and transfers to any Minnesota State University.
 The curriculum addresses contemporary business issues through courses in economics, communications, the legal environment, and provides practical knowledge in analytical disciplines such as computer science, statistics, and mathematics.

 The courses required for this degree cover the basic areas of knowledge necessary for entrance into the business world and successful performance on the job.
 In addition, internships are available for students who desire hands-on experience in their chosen fields.

 Graduates from this program usually transfer to a four year institution.
 Positions they are acquiring are:

 Get started today by talking to an NCTC admissions representative about connecting your educational goals to a Business career path.Request Information